jiayihu/blog/src/articles/css-custom-properties-performance-2018.md

 ![My results for Custom Properties in JS](/images/css-custom-properties-performance-2018/custom-properties-js.png)

 We can conclude that `el.setProperty('color', 'green')` is still the fastest option, but surprisingly `el.setProperty('--color', 'green')` is faster than `el.style = "color: green"`, which means that `setProperty` is always more performant than inline styles, even when setting a custom property versus an inline hard-coded value.
+The reason could be that setting inline styles requires parsing the CSS.

 So now we have ended the benchmarks done by Lisi Linhart, but we have one more from me.